 SeaChoice is a coalition of leading Canadian conservation organizations working together to raise public awareness of the threats to oceans and the solutions for sustainable fisheries and seafood consumption.
 Since 2006, SeaChoice has helped seafood consumers, chefs and retailers make informed choices that support ocean-friendly seafood.
 We’ve been part of the push that’s bumped sustainable seafood from niche market status to holding a widely popular share of the seafood market place.

 SeaChoice works closely with the Monterey Bay Aquarium’s Seafood Watch program to ensure that sustainability assessments are accurate and grounded in science.
-The SeaChoice program is operated by the Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, Living Oceans Society and Sierra Club BC.
+The SeaChoice program is operated by the Canadian Parks and Wilderness Society, David Suzuki Foundation, Ecology Action Centre, and Living Oceans Society.

 Understanding the issues of seafood sustainability can be daunting.
 SeaChoice offers Canadian consumers a variety of user-friendly tools to help guide their choices toward ocean-friendly options.
 These tools include our popular wallet-sized Seafood Guide, a separate Sustainable Sushi Guide and an iPhone app that you can tap into right in the store.